Buying Rural Land? 5 Reasons You Need a Buyer’s Agent

 Choosing a Rural Land Buyer’s Agent

-Anyone from any background can attain a real estate license within a few weeks time and call themselves a “land specialist.”
+Anyone from any background can attain a real estate license within a few weeks and call themselves a “land specialist.”
 In North and South Carolina, the states where I work, the required and elective classes for real estate licensure and continuing education place minimal emphasis on rural properties.
 Almost all of the coursework focuses on the residential and commercial side of the profession.

 Many “land specialists” have gotten into the business because they like the outdoors (hunting, fishing, etc.).
 Liking the outdoors doesn’t mean they know anything about land.
 Your most competent rural land agents will likely come from a background in a land-related field, such as forestry, agronomy, wildlife biology, engineering, surveying, etc. Ensure you hire an agent whose background and knowledge base are suited to finding and evaluating the property type you seek.
 Don’t be afraid to ask about education, background, work experience, and other interests that may contribute to their doing the best job possible for you.
 There are many posers in the land and timber business—they look the part and know enough to have a thin veneer of authority, but upon closer inspection, you’ll find they are empty vessels steering you into a property to line their pockets.
 Most are clueless, not malicious (although the real estate profession draws in its fair share of BS-artist-used-car-salesman types).